falconre/falcon/README.md

 * Falcon is capable of producing results for toy binaries.
 * I am ready for people to open issues, and receive feedback.

 There will most likely be some API changes in the next few releases.
-If you aren't actively developing on Falcon, I recommend you use tagged released.
+If you aren't actively developing on Falcon, I recommend you use a tagged released.

 # Building

 As of 1.18, everything, including docs, builds with rust stable.

 You will need the correct dependencies for bindgen to build the capstone bindings, as well as `z3` on the commandline.
 The `Dockerfile` has everything required to get you set up.

-Build and run the docker to see the latest output of whatever I'm working on.
-Things will be cleaned up for `0.1.0`.

 For OSX (on which I'm developing), `brew install z3` seems to be enough to make things work, as well as a typical rust install.